Your Ingenious Nonprofit

 Income: $26 million.

 Opportunity Village’s income strategy focuses on three sources: mission earned income–50 percent; individual donations–25 percent; government funding–25 percent.
 To support government funding, staff continuously visits all elected officials in their offices in Carson City, Nevada, and Washington, DC.
-Official are invited to visit Opportunity Village campuses.
+Officials are invited to visit Opportunity Village campuses.

 To support individual donations, among other activities, it offers a holiday multi-day event, called the Magical Forest, to the Las Vegas community.
-The event celebrates the holidays and brings a forest to the dessert.
+The event celebrates the holidays and brings a forest to the desert.

 To support mission earned income, Opportunity Village develops thousands of job opportunities, many by turning seeming disadvantages into advantages.
 See Find You’re Your Aces: Turn Your Disadvantages into Advantages for more about this aspect of their work.

 Platinum More Results from a Nine-Year Focus on Volunteers